ccztux/glsysbackup/README.md

 Description:
-- Rotating of old backup files
+- Rotating old backup files
 - Creating installed packages file (dpkg, rpm)
 - Creating tar.gz backup with files/folders you want and installed packages file.
 Optionally you can define excluded items.
 - Encryption of backup file with openssl if you want it